hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlock.md

 hyprlock is a simple, yet fast, multi-threaded and GPU-accelerated screen lock for Hyprland.

-{{< callout type=warning >}}
+> [!WARNING]

-Hyprlock does not automatically create a config, and without one, hyprlock will _not render anything_.
+> Hyprlock does not automatically create a config, and without one, hyprlock will _not render anything_.
-But even without a config, your session will get locked and thus Hyprland will cover your session with a black screen.
+> But even without a config, your session will get locked and thus Hyprland will cover your session with a black screen.
-You can unlock normally by typing your password followed by hitting Enter, but you won't have any visual feedback.
+> You can unlock normally by typing your password followed by hitting Enter, but you won't have any visual feedback.

-You can use the example config for a quick start, which can be found [here](https://github.com/hyprwm/hyprlock/blob/main/assets/example.conf).
+>

-{{< /callout >}}
+> You can use the example config for a quick start, which can be found [here](https://github.com/hyprwm/hyprlock/blob/main/assets/example.conf).

 ## Commandline arguments